 Meet the Company

-After attending Charlotte Ballet’s Summer Intensive on a scholarship, Victoria was invited to join Charlotte Ballet’s Pre-Professional Program as a Trainee for the 2019/2020 season.
-There, Victoria trained with Ms. Patricia McBride, founding member of New York City Ballet and 2014 Kennedy Center Honoree, who selected and trained Victoria for the role of Second Odalisque from Le Corsaire.
-She performed in The Nutcracker as well as in Christopher Stuart’s Memory House and Matthew Hart’s The Sleeping Beauty.
-Victoria looks forward to performing with Palmetto City Ballet in the upcoming season.
+Victoria attended summer intensives with American Ballet Theatre New York, Bolshoi Ballet, Irina Dvorovenko and Maxim Beloserkovsky, Master Ballet Academy, Orlando Ballet, Carolina Ballet, Sarasota Ballet, and Charlotte Ballet.
+After attending Charlotte Ballet’s Summer Intensive on a scholarship, Victoria was invited to join Charlotte Ballet as a Trainee in 2019.
+There, she trained with Patricia McBride, founding member of New York City Ballet and 2014 Kennedy Center Honoree, who selected and trained Victoria for the role of Second Odalisque from Le Corsaire.
+She performed in The Nutcracker and Matthew Hart’s The Sleeping Beauty.
+She has trained privately with Bo Busby and former Kremlin Ballet dancer Julia Moiseeva.

 Amanda is a classically trained ballet dancer from Copper Canyon, Texas.
 Amanda received her primary ballet training at The Ballet Conservatory in Lewisville, Texas and danced with Lakecities Ballet Theatre from 2009-2014.
 Amanda then attended The University of Oklahoma where she danced with Oklahoma Festival Ballet and Contemporary Dance Oklahoma and earned a Bachelor of Fine Arts in Ballet Performance.
 During her time at The University of Oklahoma, Amanda’s choreography was selected for the Young Choreography Showcase from 2016-2018 and was awarded the Miguel Terekhov Ballet Choreography Award in 2016.
 She also received honors including the Yvonne Chouteau Ballet Award, the Juli Busken Memorial Scholarship Award, the John Michael Gore Memorial Essay Scholarship and the Ballet Ovation Award for excellence in performance.
 In addition to her primary training, Amanda has attended summer intensives at Centre de Dansa de Catalunya in Barcelona, Spain, Boston Ballet, Joffrey Ballet and America Ballet Theatre NY.